 The coastal town of Frankfort in Benzie County, about an hour's drive due west of Traverse City, is on every bucket list golfer's map thanks to Crystal Downs, the gem laid out by Alister MacKenzie on a sliver of tumbling land between Lake Michigan and Crystal Lake.
-Cruise M-22 north from Frankfort, and once you pass Crystal Lake, veer off onto Sutter Road and you'll be able to get a close-up glimpse of Crystal Downs.
+Cruise M-22 north from Frankfort, and once you pass Crystal Lake, veer off onto Sutter Road and you'll be able to get a tantalizing glimpse of its narrow, tumbling fairways lined with wispy fescue.
 Only a small fence and some brush separate your car from the pin position at the infamous par-3 11th hole and then the storybook walk thru the woods to the 12th tee.

 But it takes some effort to get on the other side of the fence and play the course yourself.
 So where do Frankfort's public golfers play?
 There was once a public nine-hole course not far from the Downs and a chip shot from Lake Michigan built in the 1920s, Frankfort Golf Club.
 It closed in the early 2000s, and all that's left is a road named "Golf Ln," an old sign at the entrance of a private driveway off M-22 and the makeup of some very hilly and now overgrown hole corridors.